 Before you put actions into place and force or drag yourself outside, get down to the nitty-gritty of your “problems”.
 One way to nip your discouraging demeanor in the bud is to get out a pen and paper and write down what’s stopping you from running.
-Is it weather related?
+Is it weather-related?
 Work-related?
 Are you facing health issues that may worsen if you’re too active?
-Are you in unfamiliar territory somewhere away from home that makes a new trek somewhat out of sorts?
+Are you in an unfamiliar territory somewhere away from home that makes a new trek somewhat out of sorts?

-There are a slew of “excuses” we make and then there are real valid reasons for being unmotivated and not wanting to go out on a run.
+There is a slew of “excuses” we make and then there are real valid reasons for being unmotivated and not wanting to go out on a run.
 The first and most important thing you need to do is be honest with yourself about why you’ve lost the thrill to get up and get out.

 If the factors stopping you from heading out the door are all in your head and you can’t go running because you’re busy thinking about how to deal with a problem, train yourself to realize that you can go running and deal with these issues at the same time!
 You may not feel like running when you’re going through a lot emotionally because you may feel drained, which leads to a lack of overall energy as well.